 And start with just two typefaces.
 One for the main text on the website and one for display usage.
 That’s it.
 That’s all you need.

 And while you are thinking about typography, bump up the size of lettering.
 Screens keep getting bigger, make it easier for them to see your message rather than cram more text on the canvas.

 While this might seem counter-intuitive when it comes to mobile devices, the same holds true.
 Larger lettering can be easier to read.
 Forget that old adage that everything has to be above the scroll.
-While key words should entice users to scroll, not everything needs to be on that first screen.
+While keywords should entice users to scroll, not everything needs to be on that first screen.
 Users understand to keep going and are accustomed to scrolling, particularly when looking at websites on their phones.

 9. Create Effortless Copy

-While typography can make a huge difference in determining how simple of complex your design looks, the actual words are just as important.
+While typography can make a huge difference in determining how simple or complex your design looks, the actual words are just as important.
 Every word should convey the same meaning as your visuals so there’s a distinct congruency.

 Edit the copy.
 Then edit it again.

 Websites are a medium that is meant as a readable form of communication.
 Ensure that the conversation you have with visitors is the one you expect with clean, concise, highly readable copy.
 Create a tone that flows through the design and uses words and language that appeal to users.